 The staff member will be accompanied to the designated isolation area via the isolation route, keeping at least 2m away from the symptomatic person and also making sure that others maintain a distance of at least 2m from the symptomatic person at all times;

-If it is not possible to maintain a distance of 2m, the person accompanying the staff member should wear a face covering or mask.
+, the person accompanying the staff member should wear a face covering or mask.
 Gloves should not be used as the virus does not pass through skin;

 A mask will be provided for the staff member presenting with symptoms.
 He/she should wear the mask if in a common area with other people or while exiting the premises;